practicalli/clojure/reference/jvm/common-options.md

 # Commonly used JVM Options

+> The JVM is excellent at self-optimising its performance.
+Introducing specific options should only be done if specific resource or performance issues have been identified.

 Examples of commonly used options for any language on the Java Virtual Machine (JVM).

-> [Understanding memory usage](understanding-memory-usage.md) has more options to diagnose out of memory errors, garbage collection pauses and JIT compilation
+[Understanding memory usage](understanding-memory-usage.md) has more options to diagnose out of memory errors, garbage collection pauses and JIT compilation

+> #### Hint::`JDK_JAVA_OPTIONS` Environment Variable
+> `JDK_JAVA_OPTIONS` is the official Environment Variable for setting options when calling `java`, `javac` and other Java commands to start running a Java Virtual Machine (Java version 9 onward).

 ## Java heap size